 The software FamLink provides functions for likelihood calculation for family relationships/pedigrees using linked DNA marker data.
 FamLink is a freely available software.
 The software provides an easy-to-use graphical user interface which allows for linkage calculation based on efficient implementation of and IBD algorithm.

-FamLink is developed by Daniel Kling
+FamLink is developed

-at National Board of Forensic Medicine, Sweden, together with Thore Egeland at Norwegian Institute of Life Sciences,
+of Forensic Medicine, Sweden, together with Thore Egeland at Norwegian Institute of Life Sciences,

 Norway, and Andreas Tillmar at National Board of Forensic Medicine, Sweden.